 - Utilize domain name generators to get more domain name ideas

-It’s also possible to buy a domain name from web hosts that also offer domain registration services, such as Hostinger, Bluehost, and GoDaddy.
-You can look up already existing domains using search tools provided by ICANN or WHOIS.
+It’s also possible to buy a domain name from web hosts that also offer domain registration services, such as Hostinger (opens in new tab), Bluehost (opens in new tab), and GoDaddy (opens in new tab).
+You can look up already existing domains using search tools provided by ICANN (opens in new tab) or WHOIS (opens in new tab).

 Purchasing a domain name from your web hosting company lets you manage both services under one account.
 Thus, there is no need to worry about changing the nameserver settings for your domain.